 Can the presence of periodicity in the firing activity of the neurons be explained by the particular events and structure of this movie?
-First, we asked whether the cuts in the movie-defined as consecutive frames between sharp transitions(20)-were responsible for eliciting the TPCs' periodic firing.
-However, the cut durations were markedly shorter (median, $[25^{th}, 75^{th}] = 2.31$ s, [1.37, 3.10]s) than the TPCs' dominant periodicities.
-Second, it appears unlikely that the TPCs' timescales follow the content of the episode (e.g., the presence of specific characters in the movie was sparsely distributed; see Figure S6 in ref.
-20).
+First, we asked whether the cuts in the movie-defined as consecutive frames between sharp transitions20-were responsible for eliciting the TPCs' periodic firing.
+However, the cut durations were markedly shorter (median, [25th, 75th] = 2.31, [1.37, 3.10] s) than the TPCs' dominant periodicities.
+Second, it seems unlikely that the TPCs' time scales follow the content of the episode (e.g., the presence of specific characters in the movie was sparsely distributed; see Figure S6 in Tang et al.20).
 Further, the participants had not previously watched the episode and, therefore, could not predict the upcoming content that could, in return, dictate increase or decrease of firing activity.
-Lastly, if the TPCs' periodicity was modulated by the content, one would expect that the activity of TPCs with similar dominant periodicities would be similar and, thus, highly correlated in time.
-This was not the case in our data and the distribution of correlation coefficients between adjacent TPCs' firing (defined as TPCs with dominant periodicities within a certain time interval, e.g., 5s, 10s, 20s) was not significantly different from zero (p>0.05 for all intervals, signrank test).
-However, one cannot fully rule out the possibility that the neuronal firing was partly modulated by nested event boundaries of the narrative content(28).
+Last, if the TPCs' periodicity was modulated by the content, one would expect that the activity of TPCs with similar dominant periodicities would be similar and, thus, highly correlated in time.
+This was not the case in our data, and the distribution of correlation coefficients between adjacent TPCs' firing (defined as TPCs with dominant periodicities within a certain time interval, e.g., 5, 10, of 20 s) was not significantly different from zero (p > 0.05 for all intervals, signed rank test).
+However, one cannot fully rule out the possibility that the neuronal firing was partly modulated by nested event boundaries of the narrative content.28

-To further assess the extent to which the TPCs' periodic firing was modulated by external stimuli, we recorded data from additional five participants who watched the same episode but each half of the episode was presented to them at different speeds.
-In three of the participants, the first and second halves of the episode were played at regular and 1.5x speed respectively.
+To further assess the extent to which the TPCs' periodic firing was modulated by external stimuli, we recorded data from five additional participants who watched the same episode, but each half of the episode was presented to them at different speeds.
+For three of the participants, the first and second halves of the episode were played at regular and 1.5× speed, respectively.
 In the other two participants, the order of the two speeds was reversed.
-Of the 285 recorded units (Table S1), we identified 80 units that exhibited TPC-like behavior during both conditions (regular and faster speeds) using the methods described earlier (Methods, Electrophysiological Analyses).
-Of the 53 units recorded from the entorhinal cortex, 19 (35.85%) were TPCs-a percentage similar to that observed in the nine participants described previously (34.43%).
+Of the 285 recorded units (Table S1), we identified 80 units that exhibited TPC-like behavior during both conditions (regular and faster speeds) using the methods described earlier